pondersource/peppol-php/docs/ngi-assure-proposal.md

 There are four open source implementations of Peppol's current AS4 transport protocol in Java, and one in C#.

 # Have you been involved with projects or organisations relevant to this project before?
 And if so, can you tell us a bit about your contributions?
 Yes.
-I recently founded Stichting Ponder Source which is a non-profit startup aimed at open source software development and promoting open protocols in the world of bookkeeping.
+I (Michiel de Jong) recently founded Stichting Ponder Source which is a non-profit startup aimed at open source software development and promoting open protocols in the world of bookkeeping.
 We now have two employees (Triantafullenia Doumani and myself).

 Triantafullenia is an exceptionally bright, fast learning, and talented software engineer who is finalizing a Master's Degree in Computer Science, and who is permanently relocating from Greece to Utrecht to work on this project.

-I (Michiel de Jong) recently founded the Federated Bookkeeping community which ties together related projects in credit network protocols, e-invoicing protocols, and everything in between, and which now regularly active in https://gitter.im/federatedbookkeeping/community chat and a weekly videocall with usually 4 or 5 attendees so far.
+I also recently founded the Federated Bookkeeping community which ties together related projects in credit network protocols, e-invoicing protocols, and everything in between, and which is now regularly active in https://gitter.im/federatedbookkeeping/community chat and a weekly videocall with usually 4 or 5 attendees so far.

 Regarding fintech and decentralized finance, in the past, I worked on credit network protocols as the inventor of LedgerLoops, as an employee at Ripple, in the Interledger team, and more recently working on Web Monetization as a Grant for the Web grantee.

 Regarding personal data on the web, in 2010 I founded the Unhosted project which received numerous NLNet grants over the years, worked on Firefox OS at Mozilla, and I am now an active member of the Solid project alongside Sir Tim Berners-Lee, including the recent NLNet-funded Solid-Nextcloud integration.
 I also co-founded the "Terms of Service; Didn't Read" project which received wide-spread coverage in the mainstream press.

-I wrote the test suite for Open Cloud Mesh and Stichting Ponder Source is now a sub-contractor of the ScienceMesh project, where we implement the cs3 protocol in Nextcloud.
+I wrote the test suite for both Solid and Open Cloud Mesh, and Stichting Ponder Source is now a sub-contractor of the ScienceMesh project, where we implement the new EU-funded CS3 protocol in Nextcloud.

 I am an advisory board member for NGI-DAPSI and recently gave a keynote speech about Federated Bookkeeping at Surf Research Week.